Lab 5

 Preparation

-in your R Studio Cloud files directory.
+You should already have IPUMS_ACS_CA_2018_2023.csv in your R Studio Cloud files directory.
 If you don’t have this file, check the instructions for Lab 4.

 Instructions